hyperwing/ClubTinder/README.md

 ### Ruby on Rails Project
 The team created the Web App Hubbub.
 Hubbub is an application that matches students to clubs they are most compatible with based on their interests and using other user data.
 Students can sign up and log into the application.
 In addition, there is also admin access and club access to the application.
 The functionality available to each user role is elaborated below.

+#### General Access for users not logged in:
+- Home info page: General overview of the app
+- Explore page: Browse or search for clubs
+- Club info page: Club details
+- Login/Sign-up
+- Forgot Password: Recieve an email to reset your password

 #### Student Access includes the following:
 - Profile: Displays user info and matched info
 - Match Me Page: Displays club options that the user might like and gives the user the option to match with these clubs
 - Display matches: Allows the user to see all the clubs they chose to match with.
 Users have the option to unmatch.
 - Display rejections: Allows the user to see all the clubs they rejected.
 Users have the option to match.
 - Interests page: User can change their interests
-- Explore page: User can search for any club or browse the clubs by name/interests
+- Explore page: User can search for any club and visit their page
 - Settings: Users can edit their profiles or delete their account
-- Club Info Pages: Users can access info about clubs
+- Club Info Pages: Users can access info about clubs and have the choice to match them

 #### Admin Access includes the following:
 - Have all user functionality